IQ Noise Correction (IQ-NC)

 Menu Path: Input > IQ Noise Correction

 IQ Noise Correction (89601EVMC), or IQ-NC, is a feature that can be used to compensate the acquired signal such that the measured EVM Error vector magnitude (EVM): A quality metric in digital communication systems.
 See the EVM metric in the Error Summary Table topic in each demodulator for more information on how EVM is calculated for that modulation format. will not include the contribution from the analysis hardware.
-This is done by acquiring multiple repetitions of the same signal and using averaging to separate the noise from the signal, scaling the noise, and then recombining.
+This is done by acquiring multiple repetitions of the same signal and using averaging to separate the noise from the signal.

 Enabled - enables IQ Noise Correction.
 If the Enabled checkbox is grayed out, hover over the "(Not Supported)" message to see a tool tip with possible reasons.
 See IQ-NC Tips and Assumptions below for more information.

-Auto-configure from Measurement - When enabled, the following parameters are auto-configured by the measurement:
+Auto-configure from Measurement - When checked (default), the following parameters are auto-configured by the measurement:

 Note: Changing any of the auto-configured parameters will cause the Auto-configure from Measurement check box to be disabled.